The article is going to cover the following topics:

 - national insurance contributions

-Business Planning: Taxation covers how identify and resolve tax issues that arise in the context of preparing tax computations, and to advise on tax-efficient strategies for businesses and individuals
+Business Planning: Taxation covers how to identify and resolve tax issues that arise in the context of preparing tax computations, and to advise on tax-efficient strategies for businesses and individuals

 - ethics and law